"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 While I worked there, I emailed the CEO asking if I could have 20 minutes of his time to ask him questions about entrepreneurship.
 During our 1 hour meeting (he was quite generous), he shared a lot of insights, two of which are great leadership lessons.

-6) Read 100 Books.
+Leadership Lessons #6: Read 100 Books.

-One of the first pieces of advice Russ gave me was to read 100 books.
+One of the first pieces of advice Russ gave me was to "read 100 books."
 At the time that seemed like an insurmountable number, but there's a surprising depth in that simple suggestion.

-Third, after reading that many books, you will have jump started your career unlike anything else.
+Most importantly, after reading that many books, you will have jump started your career unlike anything else.
 Someone who reads regularly will be years ahead of someone learning only from their own experience.

 Finally, to read that many books, you have to build a great routine that will stick with you.
-I've been reading on the subway and other public transportation for years and now I feel naked without a book with me on the bus.
-This has helped me keep a pace of 25 books a year no matter what else is happening in my life, and because of that, I'm always learning new things.
+I've been reading on the subway and other public transportation for years and now I feel naked without a book with me when I go out.

-7) Have a higher purpose to the work that you do.
+Leadership Lessons #7: Have a higher purpose to the work that you do.

 Russ has an amazing quote that has stuck with me since I first heard him say it: